sensorimotorai/sensorimotorai.github.io/debates.md

     - But this interpretation leads to a critical logical inconsistency: if intrinsic motivation is truly "intrinsic," it must originate within the agent itself, not be delivered by the environment as the Sutton & Barto diagram suggests.
     - This breaks the fundamental assumption that rewards come from the environment.

 To summarize, Tolman's rats showed that animals can engage in sophisticated active learning---and even learn more efficiently---in the complete absence of environmental reward signals.
-Therefore, the very notion of a *"reward provided by the environment"* for active learning has been empirically contradicted since at least the 1930s---more than six decades before Sutton & Barto wrote their book 🙂
+Therefore, the very notion of a *"reward provided by the environment"* for active learning has been empirically contradicted since at least the 1930s (over six decades before Sutton & Barto wrote their book 🙂).

 ## Final remarks